-The statement below is taken from Chi-Med's Interim Results for the six months ended June 30, 2017, released on July 31, 2017.
-For more information, please review the Announcement for the Interim Results for the six months ended June 30, 2017.
+The statement below is taken from Chi-Med's Final Results for the year ended December 31, 2017, released on March 12, 2018.
+For more information, please review the Announcement for the Final Results for the year ended December 31, 2017.

-Our recent progress in advancing fruquintinib through NDA with the CFDA as well as starting our first global Phase III study in oncology with savolitinib have been particularly important.
-We are making progress step-by-step on all eight of our clinical drug candidates, and we believe that we are very well positioned to create substantial shareholder value.
-Our confidence in doing so stems from the following factors.
+Our recent successes in advancing fruquintinib through NDA with the CFDA as well as starting our first global Phase III study in oncology with savolitinib have been particularly important.
+We are also making solid progress on our other six, unpartnered, clinical drug candidates as well as rapidly growing our Commercial Platform, which stands ready to launch our drug candidates in China, if approved.
+We believe that we are well positioned to create shareholder value and our confidence in doing so stems from the following factors.

 In 2016, global market sales of oncology drugs grew by 11% to $175.7 billion making it the largest treatment area in the global pharmaceutical market, with a 17% market share.
-In China, despite being the home to 8.1 million cancer patients, or about 20-30% of those in the world, 2016 market sales of oncology drugs were just $7.3 billion, or about 4% of the global market.
-In our view, it is inevitable that the China oncology market is set to emerge over the coming decade as an area of major opportunity, spurred by China’s increasing emphasis on innovation combined with its rapidly improving regulatory environment.
+In China, despite being the home to 4.3 million new cancer patients per year, or about 20-30% of those in the world, 2016 market sales of oncology drugs were just $7.3 billion, or about 4% of the global market.
+In our view, it is almost inevitable that the China oncology market is set to emerge over the coming decade as an area of major opportunity, spurred by China’s increasing emphasis on innovation combined with its rapidly improving regulatory environment.

-Probably the most exciting development in the context of our ambitions is the transformation that is occurring in the regulatory environment in China.
-In the clinical and regulatory arena, dozens of policy documents have been published by the State Council and CFDA, aiming to strengthen and speed up China's drug trial and approvals process.
-These include new standards, supervision and accountability mechanisms that are helping to clear China's drug registration backlog, with the number of applications awaiting CFDA review dropping from 22,000 in 2015 to the current 6,000.
-Also, the new Priority Review and Market Authorization Holder ("MAH") systems are both clearly helping to speed approval of innovative therapies that meet major unmet medical needs in China.
+An important development in the context of our ambitions is the transformation that is occurring in the regulatory environment in China.
+In the clinical and regulatory arena, dozens of policy documents have been published by the State Council and CFDA, aiming to strengthen and speed up China's clinical trial and approvals process.
+These include new standards, supervision and accountability mechanisms.
+Also, the new Priority Review and Market Authorization Holder systems are both clearly helping to streamline the approval of innovative therapies that meet major unmet medical needs in China.

-In the commercial arena, the publication, this month, of the agreed NDRL prices on 36 novel drugs is the first step away from the 100% self-pay system.
-Many targeted therapies in oncology such as Avastin®, Herceptin®, Tarceva®, Nexavar®, Rituxan®, Afinitor® and Revlimid®, among others are now set to be at least partially reimbursed.
-While prices have been negotiated down to between about one-third and one-half of global prices, both patients and innovative biopharmaceutical companies in China are set to benefit from broadening of access to these important therapies.
+In the commercial arena, the recent inclusion of 36 novel drugs on the NDRL is a first step away from the 100% self-pay system.
+Many targeted therapies in oncology are now set to be at least partially reimbursed.
+While prices have been negotiated down to between about one-third and one-half of global prices, both innovators and patients in China are set to benefit from broadening of access to these important therapies.

-For all these reasons, combined with the financial strength of Chi-Med, the cash being generated by our Commercial Platform and our consistent commercial and scientific strategies, we are highly optimistic about Chi-Med’s long-term prospects.
-As always, the success and prospects of Chi-Med are the result of the commitment and dedication of our people, and I would like to express my deep appreciation to all our management and staff and for the support of the investors, directors and partners of Chi-Med.
+For all these reasons, we are highly confident about Chi-Med’s long-term prospects.
+As always, our success and prospects are the result of the commitment and dedication of our people, and I would like to express my deep appreciation to all our management and staff and for the support of the investors, directors and partners of Chi-Med.